gresmol/CWIdataset/readme.md

-# Swedish Complex Word Identification Dataset
+# Complex Word Identification Dataset for Swedish

 A dataset of 4,238 Swedish words (lemmas) with four annotated lexical complexity levels.
 The dataset was developed for Complex Word Identification (CWI) and Automatic Text Simplification (ATS) tasks.